- 1 Is A Toddler Grinding Teeth In Sleep Common?

 - Chipped Or Cracked Tooth

 Once your child already grows a set of teeth, you may see bits and pieces of the cracked or chipped tooth inside their mouth.
 Notably, a teething baby with the long – term habit of grinding or clenching may have abnormal oral health as they become preteens.
-Children that grind their teeth at night may have to rely on further dental solutions like braces later on when they are ready for this orthodontic procedure.
+Children that grind their teeth at night may have to rely on further dental solutions like braces or mouth guards later on when they are ready for this orthodontic procedure.

 - Constant Irritability And Sleeplessness